TV Pop Diaries

 old gag of seeing your mother-

-Thankfully ATV eventually saw sense and Bob Monkhouse returned in 1974.
-However, this was merely Monkhouse’s bargaining chip as he agreed to do the show on the condition that he would be hosting the UK version of Hollywood Squares, and sure enough Celebrity Squares replaced The Golden Shot in the schedules in 1975 and Monkhouse found himself with another big hit.
+The end of March 1974 saw Charlie Williams' exit, with no new replacement considered.
+Thankfully, ATV eventually saw sense and Bob Monkhouse returned to host the next series, however, this was merely Monkhouse’s bargaining chip as he agreed to do the show on the condition that he would be hosting the UK version of Hollywood Squares, and sure enough Celebrity Squares replaced The Golden Shot in the schedules in 1975 and Monkhouse found himself with another big hit.

 In between the bangs and gags there were musical guests.
 ATV thankfully wasn't short of money, so sometimes more than one would appear on each show.
 Paul and Barry Ryan, John Walker, Tom Jones and The Peddlers were among the shows’ first guests.